 - For a wrapped app, if the device has a device passcode, then iOS encrypts the app's data.
 If no device passcode exists, iOS encrypts the data, but the encryption key is not protected. - For an app built with the SDK or Cordova Plugin, if the app enables iOS data protection on its files, and the device has a device passcode, then iOS encrypts the app's data.
-Most apps enable iOS data protection, which is default app behavior. - If no device passcode exists, iOS encrypts the data, but the encryption key is not protected. - Some SDK apps use SDK-provided secure services.
+Most apps enable iOS data protection, which is default app behavior.
+If no device passcode exists, iOS encrypts the data, but the encryption key is not protected. - Some SDK apps use SDK-provided secure services.
 For these apps, the app's data is encrypted if the device has a device passcode or an AppConnect passcode.
-If no device passcode or AppConnect passcode exists, iOS encrypts the data, but the encryption key is - If no device passcode or AppConnect passcode exists, iOS encrypts the data, but the encryption key is not protected.

-NOTE: SDK apps that use SDK-provided secure services can also share encrypted data with other SDK apps.
+If no device passcode or AppConnect passcode exists, iOS encrypts the data, but the encryption key is not protected. - NOTE: SDK apps that use SDK-provided secure services can also share encrypted data with other SDK apps.
 To do this, the app's documentation provides an encryption group ID key for you to include in the app's app-specific configuration.
 If you include the same value for an encryption group ID key for another AppConnect app, the apps can share the encrypted data.